Tiananmen: When China shifted from solidarity to stability

 For a foreign correspondent, there was far more access to information than in the 1980s.
 All ministries had spokespeople, albeit often elusive, and statistics were abundant, albeit often suspect.

-But the government also tracked down and sent away reporters who went to Tibetan Buddhist areas of Sichuan province after a wave of self-immolation protests, and blocked the websites of major western media, as well as Gmail, Whatsapp, Reddit, Tumblr and Pinterest and a host of others.
+But the government also tracked down and sent away reporters who went to Tibetan Buddhist areas of Sichuan province after a wave of self-immolation protests, and blocked the websites of major Western media, as well as Gmail, Whatsapp, Reddit, Tumblr and Pinterest and a host of others.

 That pattern continues today in far-west Xinjiang, where authorities disrupt foreign journalists’ attempts to report on the re-education camps that have sprung up, housing up to an estimated million ethnic Uighurs.